World Bipolar Day: Combatting Stigmas

 Takeaway

 World Bipolar Day (WBD) is celebrated on March 30th.
-This international collaboration and recognized holiday provides an opportunity to increase awareness and acceptance of the condition.
+World Bipolar Day is an international collaboration and recognized holiday that provides an opportunity to increase awareness and acceptance of bipolar disorders.
 It is celebrated on Vincent van Gogh's birthday anniversary and aims to spark worldwide conversations about the stigmas surrounding this condition.

 If you're experiencing symptoms of a mental health condition or have been diagnosed with bipolar disorder, consider contacting a licensed mental health professional for further guidance and support.